ryanmerolle/schema-library/README.md

 This project is divided into three main parts:

 - Base: This is the foundational layer required for any extension.
 It must be loaded before adding extensions.
-- Extension: Designed to be simple and generic, this section offers various schema components for managing infrastructure.
+- Extensions: Designed to be simple and generic, this section offers various schema components for managing infrastructure.
 Note that extensions may have dependencies on each other.
 - Experimental: This section contains schema components that are not yet fully supported.

 ## Contributing